abap2UI5/docs/docs/development/logging.md

 ```

 ##### BAL Popup
 Compared to message classes, BAL logs include more detailed information, such as timestamps.
 Use the specific BAL log popup to display this information.
-All the examples above can be used with the `z2ui5_cl_pop_bal` popup, here’s an example using the abap-logger:
+All the examples above can be used with the `z2ui5_cl_pop_bal` popup for a more detailed output, here’s an example for the abap-logger:

 ```abap
 METHOD z2ui5_if_app~main.